Children and young people

 The world of ICT and the online world are both useful and fascinating.
 But as everyone is aware there are also many dangers.
 New games and apps are created regularly and the issues and dangers involved need constant reviewing.
 For advice about keeping your child safe online, including parental controls, please visit the NSPCC website here.

-We teach children how to stay safe online as part of 'E Safety' in our IT lessons.
-More information can be found on the IT page in the Curriculum section of our website.
+We teach children how to stay safe online in our Computing lessons and in PSHE.
+More information can be found on the Online Safety page here .

 The Prevent Duty